Skip to content

 Example of Symmetric coin

-The lemma confirms our intuition: with probability 1 (almost surely), we will observe infinitely many heads.
+By the second Borel-Cantelli lemma, since the events are independent, with probability 1 we will observe infinitely many heads.

 Example Biased coin 1